Year 12 is often seen as a year of stress for teens and their families. These tips will help you and your teen not just survive, but thrive!

 Encourage help seeking

-The most successful people recognise when they need help and go find it, so encourage your teen to see asking for help as a sign of strength, not weakness.
+The most successful people recognise when they need help and go find it.
+Encourage your teen to see asking for help as a sign of strength, not weakness.
 Many schools offer weekly study sessions where tutors and teachers can provide one-on-one assistance, and most will have school counsellors your teen can talk to about broader issues.
-Make sure your teen knows what support is available at their school, and uses it if they need to.
+Make sure your teen knows what support is available at their school, and uses it needed.

-There are also free and confidential telephone and web services for young people, such as eheadspace (1800 650 890).
-You can also contact eheadspace as a parent if you are ever concerned about the mental health of your teen (or any young person aged 12-25).
+There are also free and confidential online and telephone support and counselling services for young people, such as eheadspace (1800 650 890).
+If you are ever concerned about the mental health of your teen (or of anyone aged 12-25), you can also contact eheadspace as a parent.

 While your teen is transitioning into adulthood, they still need you to stay actively involved in their education.
 Ideally your teen will see you as a coach or mentor, and be comfortable testing ideas with you, talking honestly about how they are going, and coming to you for advice.
 To be effective you’ll need to stay across what is required at school, so make sure you go to parent/teacher interviews and other key meetings with the school.